Do We Marry Someone Like Our Parents?

 Spend some time associating the frustrating emotions that re-occur with your spouse and try to find similarities in your parental relationship.
 Ask yourself: why would I marry my parent?
 How does that benefit me?

 My Friend Married Her Mom

-I have a friend that married her mother.
-Her husband was the male version of her mom.
+I have a friend that married someone similar to one of her parents.
 My friend grew up in a family that didn’t discuss emotions or have much flexibility around emotional expression.

 Additionally, it was common in her family to tease about personal characteristics.
 Like many families that was the accepted way of showing love, but it felt very demeaning and painful at times.

 Hidden Emotional Messages Might Make Us Marry Our Parents